 Pros and Cons of SEP-IRA Plans

 - Easy to Set Up: SEP-IRAs are designed to be easy to open and operate, making them ideal for the self-employed and small businesses.

 - Wide Choice of Investments: SEP-IRAs can hold almost any paper asset, giving you the flexibility to choose your own investments.

 - High Contribution Limit: Employers can contribute large amounts to their employee’s accounts.
 Self-employed people can use these accounts to save much more than they could with other retirement accounts.

-- Less Flexibility: SEP IRAs don’t allow loans, like 401(k)s do.
+- Less Flexibility: SEP-IRAs don’t allow loans, like 401(k)s do.
 They can also impact future IRA rollovers making it harder to execute strategies like the Backdoor Roth IRA.
-If you do end up using a SEP IRA, it would cause pro-rata issues with that Backdoor Roth IRA process.
-Also, if you want to max out your SEP IRA and you're self-employed, you're going to need even more income than you would if you wanted to max out a 401(k) (assuming you have no other 401(k)s).
+If you do end up using a SEP-IRA, it would cause pro-rata issues with that Backdoor Roth IRA process (although that will change due to the Secure Act 2.0).
+Also, if you want to max out your SEP-IRA and you're self-employed, you're going to need even more income than you would if you wanted to max out a 401(k) (assuming you have no other 401(k)s).

 One of the primary benefits of retirement accounts is the fact that they offer tax incentives for retirement savings.